 The STC rating (1961) provides a standardized way to compare products such as windows and doors made by competing manufacturers.
-This rating gives an indication of the noise reduction of high-frequency sounds such as voices and birds… It is a single number method of rating that states how well various partitions reduce sound transmission.
-The larger the number, the better the window is at reducing the sound that enters into the home.
+This rating gives an indication of the noise reduction of high-frequency sounds such as voices and birds… It is a single-number method of rating that states how well various partitions reduce sound transmission.
+The larger the number, the better the window is at reducing the sound that enters the home.

-It should be noted, that a 2 point STC improvement for a window is not perceptible and a 10 point improvement might filter sound out as much as 50%.
+It should be noted, that a 2-point STC improvement for a window is not perceptible and a 10-point improvement might filter sound out as much as 50%.
 An STC rating of 50 (which is not a typical rating for any window) would block as much as 95% of external noise.

 The OITC rating (1990) provides a standardized way to compare products such as windows and doors made by competing manufacturers.
-This rating is used to measure sound transmission loss of lower frequency sounds that are produced by automotive traffic, construction, lawnmowers, low-flying aeroplanes… It is also a single number method of rating that states how well various partitions reduce sound transmission.
+This rating is used to measure sound transmission loss of lower frequency sounds that are produced by automotive traffic, construction, lawnmowers, low-flying aeroplanes… It is also a single-number method of rating that states how well various partitions reduce sound transmission.
 The larger the number, the better the window is at reducing low-frequency sounds that enter a home.